-You may hear a lot of different information about cyclophosphamide from friends, pharmacists or people you know.
-If you are worried about anything, please talk to your doctor or nurse for more information.
+You may hear a lot of different information about cyclophosphamide from friends, pharmacists or people that you know.
+If you are worried about anything, please talk to your child's doctor or nurse.

 If your child is taking cyclophosphamide they should see their paediatric rheumatologist regularly to make sure the treatment is working and to minimise any possible side effects.